Sheep 101 logo

 Feeder lambs

-Feeder lambs are light-weight lambs (60 to 90 lbs.) that are usually sold to feed lots for further finishing.
-They are sold according to weight and frame size, e.g. large, medium, small.
+Feeder lambs are lighter-weight lambs (usually 60 to 90 lbs.) that are usually sold to feed lots or grazers for further finishing.
+They are sold according to weight and frame size, e.g. large, medium, and small.
 Some states have devised their own grading standards for feeder lambs, primarily separating lambs by weight.

 Feeder lamb grades have become less important, as almost any lamb is now deemed a potential slaughter lamb, regardless of weight or condition.
-Lambs traditionally fed to heavier finish weights are now sometimes bought by ethnic slaughterhouses, which prefer leaner, lighter weight lambs for their holiday kill.
+Lambs traditionally fed to heavier finish weights are now sometimes bought by "ethnic" slaughterhouses, which prefer leaner, lighter weight lambs for slaughter.

-Grading is very useful.
-It provides a description of livestock for commercial buyers.
+Grading can be very useful aspact of lamb marketing.
+It provides a uniform description of livestock.
 It allows livestock to be co-mingled at the market place.
 It provides a uniform means to report prices.
-With grades and other descriptors, you can compare prices of lambs sold in any part of the United States.
-Direct marketers can use reported market prices to help them price their products.
+With grades and other descriptors, you should be able to compare prices of lambs sold in any part of the US.
+Direct marketers can use prices of graded lambs to help them determine the value of their lambs.

 Age, weight, and sex

-The age and weight at which lambs are marketed varies.
-Market weight varies from a 30-lb. hot house lamb to a 160-lb. extra heavy commodity lamb.
-The average weight of a slaughter lamb in the U.S. is about 135 pounds.
-The ethnic markets tend to prefer lighter weight lambs.
+The age and weight at which lambs are harvested for meat varies.
+Slaughter weights vary from a 30-lb. hot house lamb to a 200-lb. extra-heavy commodity lamb.
+While the average weight of a lamb slaughtered under federal inspection (in the US). is about 135 pounds, the ethnic markets tend to prefer lighter weight lambs.

-Lambs are marketed between the ages of 2 and 14 months.
-Two-month old lambs are sold as hot house lambs, whereas some feed lot lambs still have have their milk teeth and spool joints at 14 to 15 months of age.
+Lambs are usually marketed between the ages of 2 and 15 months.
+Two-month old lambs are sold as hot house lambs, whereas some feed lot lambs still have their milk teeth and spool joints at 14 to 15 months of age.
 A hot house lamb is a milk-fed lamb that is usually born out-of-season (fall or early winter) and raised indoors.
-Hot house lambs are a delicacy favored by many Europeons.
+Hot house lambs are a delicacy favored by Orthodox Christians, especially at the Easter and Christmas holidays.

 Shrink (drift)

-Shrink is an important component of lamb marketing, especially when negotiating price.
-Shrink is the loss in a lamb’s total body weight during shipping.
-A lamb’s shrink is mostly loss of stomach contents or “gut fill” during the first 20 hours off feed.
+Shrink is an important component of lamb marketing.
+Shrink is the amount of weight that a lamb loses during transport to market.
+Shrink is mostly loss of stomach contents or “gut fill” during the first 20 hours off-feed.
 After the first 20 hours, the lamb’s body compensates for restricted water and feed intake by drawing moisture and nutrients from carcass tissue.

 Shrink due to trucking is highest in the first 50 to 75 miles.
 Length of transport increases the amount of shrink.
 Lambs lose more weight in hot weather than cold weather.
 Lambs consuming grass or forage diets will shrink more than those consuming concentrate diets.
 Young lambs shrink more than older lambs.
 Five to 8 month old lambs usually shrink five percent or more from farm to market weight.